mikerae/scratch/README.md

 # A scratch repo on GitHub.com

-## Caption Conflict in Branch: mikerae-conflict1
+## Caption Change for mikerae-modify-first
-This is NUTS!
+Here is a second attempt to resolve a conflict